 Before you start using the drug, read the special instructions:

 7. In vitro studies have shown that, like other cephalosporin antibiotics, ceftriaxone is able to displace bilirubin bound to serum albumin.
-Therefore, in newborns with hyperbilirubinemia and, especially in premature newborns, the use of ceftriaxone requires even greater caution.
+Therefore, in newborns with hyperbilirubinemia and, especially in premature newborns, the use of Ceftriaxone requires even greater caution.

 Compatibility with other drugs